Montreal halts road construction until everyone can enjoy it again - The Beaverton

 The ban on construction was inspired by an online petition created by many construction workers who were deeply concerned about how much getting construction completed while everyone was off the would be a missed opportunity.

 “The best part of everyone’s day is seeing me,” said John Frank, the guy who holds the stop sign.
 “I walk in the middle of the Turcot interchange, I show them the sign, they honk, I laugh, they scream, we all have such a good time!
-I truly think it would be awful for any of my car-bound friends to miss a moment of that back and forth.”
+I truly think it would be awful for any of my car-bound to miss a moment of that back and forth.”

 The city is also reassuring residents that, once quarantine is lifted, potholes will be just as large and just as many of the sidewalks will be flooded by water main breaks.